 Students in this degree program must meet the following requirements:

-Topic must be related to Latino Media and Communication.
+* Topic must be related to Latino Communication and Media.

 All students are required to maintain a cumulative GPA of 3.000 in their coursework.
 If a student's cumulative GPA falls below 3.000, the student will be allowed to complete an additional 16 credits or 3 quarters (whichever comes first) to attain the 3.000 minimum GPA.
 If the cumulative GPA remains below a 3.000 at the conclusion of this time period, the student may be dismissed from the program.
 The student's cumulative and term GPAs along with overall academic performance will be factored into the dismissal decision.